How to Put Braces Wax On: A Step-by-Step Guide for Parents

 1. Keeping orthodontic wax handy is essential.
 Having a small container available ensures quick access when irritation arises, especially during those first few weeks when your child might feel the most discomfort.
 It’s a simple step that can make a big difference.

-3. is another crucial aspect to consider.
+3. Oral hygiene is another crucial aspect to consider.
 Encourage your child to brush and floss regularly, even while using wax.
 This practice helps prevent plaque buildup around braces, which can lead to additional irritation.
 Remember, mouth sores from rubbing account for 25% of cases, so maintaining good hygiene is vital.

-With these tips, you can help .
+With these tips, you can help your child feel more comfortable.

 Conclusion